-The majority of payments made through the PIP are made to practices and focus on those aspects of general practice that contribute to quality care.
+The majority of payments made through PIP are made to practices and focus on those aspects of general practice that contribute to quality care.

-If a practice's PIP application is successful, the practice will receive its initial PIP payment in the first payment quarter after approval.
+If a practice's PIP application is successful, the practice will receive an initial PIP payment in the first payment quarter after approval.
 The practice will receive subsequent quarterly payments, providing it continues to meet the eligibility criteria.
 Payments are made in February, May, August and November.

 Payments are made by Electronic Funds Transfer (EFT).

 Practices can spend their payment as they want, though the usual taxation rules apply.
 The PIP payment is intended to support the practice in purchasing additional equipment, upgrading facilities or offering additional remuneration to doctors working at the practice.

 |Quality Prescribing||Practice participation in a number of recognised activities endorsed by the National Prescribing Service.
 Paid annually in May.||$1 per SWPE|

 |Diabetes Incentive||Sign-On Payment: one-off payment to practices that use a patient register and a recall and reminder system for their patient with diabetes mellitus.||$1 per SWPE|

 |Outcomes Payment: payment to practices that complete an annual cycle of care for a target proportion of their patients with diabetes.||$20 per diabetic SWPE per year|